deepaktanwar239/KeychainDemo/README.md

 # KeychainDemo
-This is demo project to store data retrive data and delete data from ios keychain using swift
+This  demo gives you functionality (i) Store data  (ii) retrive data (iii) delete data from ios keychain using swift.